awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-dsf.consumption.RedshiftServerlessNamespace
-- *Default:* A namespace is created when none is provided
+- *Default:* A default namespace is created

-The associated namespace.
+The Redshift Serverless Namespace associated with the Workgroup.

 ---